-Depending on the activity, an environmental review can take from seven to 100 or more days.
-Therefore, it is crucial that developers contact MFA’s environmental review officer, listed in the tab below, to initiate the environmental review process at the time the application for HOME or Risk Sharing funds is submitted to MFA Housing Development Department.
-It is also important to note that a developer may not take any choice-limiting actions such as acquisition or any actions that might have an adverse environmental impact (any site work) before the review process is complete and written clearance has been provided by MFA's environmental review officer.
+It is crucial that developers contact MFA’s environmental review officer to initiate the environmental review process as the entire process is time sensitive.
+Contact should be made at the time applications are submitted for HOME, Risk Share, CDBG, National Housing Trust Fund, and Self Help Homeownership Opportunity Program.
+It is also important to note that a developer may not take any choice-limiting actions such as acquisition or any actions that might have an adverse environmental impact (i.e. site work) before the review process is complete and a written Authority to Use Grant Funds has been approved.

-MFA requires developers to assist in compiling the appropriate compliance documentation.
-For most projects with five or more units, a Phase 1 Environmental Site Assessment prepared by a qualified environmental professional to ASTM E1527 standards must be provided.
-The assessment should include NESHAP/AHERA asbestos survey for all rehabilitation and HUD lead-based paint risk assessment for rehabilitation of pre-1978 buildings in addition to the MFA form below titled MFA Environmental Checklist.
+For projects with five or more units, a Phase 1 Environmental Site Assessment complying with ASTM E1527 standards must be provided.
+A NESHAP/AHERA asbestos and lead-based paint risk assessment must be included for rehabilitation project of pre-1978 buildings.

 Developers are required to assist in compiling the appropriate documentation for MFA’s review.
 For HOME Investment Partnerships Program (HOME) only, HEROS is available to consultants and other non-RE recipients on a rolling basis.
 HUD anticipates that HEROS will be available to all CPD partners by October 2019.
 To gain HEROS access go to the the website at: HEROS Access Form .
 A webinar for Using HEROS for Parnter Users (Part 58) can be found at: https://www.hudexchange.info/trainings/courses/using-heros-for-partners-part-58/2695/